-· Governments representing about 70% of global CO2 emissions
+• Governments representing about 70% of global CO2 emissions have now pledged to bring their emissions to net zero by 2050 or soon thereafter.

 SEAD: COP26 Product Efficiency Call to Action

 • Aim to double the efficiency of four key products by 2030, which together account for over 40% electricity demand: Industrial electric motor systems, air conditioners, refrigerators and lighting.